nandanrao/summerschool/README.md

 ## Day 3: Regression and Continuous Distributions

-We formulate the problem of regression, and consider how assumptions about noise affect our predictive ability.
-We introduce Bayesian regression to show how formalizing prior knowledge into a distribution allows us to learn more from the data than we would otherwise be able to learn.
+We push ideas of probabilistic thinking further by considering how different assumptions about the randomness in the world can lead to very different conclusions.
+We introduce Bayesian statistics to show how formalizing prior knowledge allows us to learn more from the data than we would otherwise be able to learn.

 #### Topics:
 * What does the mean really tell you?